zohaibadnan137/brilliantpro/README.md

 BrilliantPro is a learning management system created using the MERN stack.

 ## Try it out!
-Clone the repository on your machine.
+Clone the repository to your machine.
 ```
 git clone https://github.com/zohaibadnan137/chatgpt-clone.git
 ```